 Our Speak Out service is for reporting concerns, suspicions or knowledge of wrongdoing taking place in Network Rail.

 The service is run on our behalf by an external third party and is available 24 hours a day, seven days a week.
 Any reports are handed to our Counter Fraud and Investigations (CFIS) team for initial review.

 Anyone can use our Speak Out service – it’s not just for Network Rail employees, and you can make a report anonymously, if you wish.

 You can contact Speak Out by:

-For more information on speaking out, please view our Speak Out (whistleblowing) policy.
+For more information see our Speak Out (whistleblowing) policy on

 You can view one of our training courses, designed with our operational staff in mind, by downloading the course from the attachments section on the right-hand side of this page.